Rocstar/LuaCast/README.md

 /unload luacast
 /load luacast
 /luacast load Outer_Ra_Kaznar_Lair_J06
-if a plugin wasn't running when joined then /echo joined
+if a plugin wasn't running when joined then /echo has joined